HASwitchPlate/openHASP-docs/docs/design/styling.md

     - 4 = styling for disabled not toggled state
     - 5 = styling for disabled and toggled state

     For example to set the `radius` of all the buttons in _btnmatrix_ you'd set a value for the property `radius0`.
+Using `radius` without a suffix will apply the property to the outline background of it.

 !!! tip